chadwilken/Blog/content/blog/elegant-pdfs-from-user-generated-content-in-react.md

 ---
 path: react-pdf-w-user-generated-content
 date: 2020-03-02T18:21:31.257Z
-title: Elegant PDFs from User Generated Content in React
+title: Elegant PDFs from User-Generated Content in React
 description: >-
-  Learn how to use DraftJS, Redraft, and React PDF to generate elegant PDFs with user generated content.
+  Learn how to use DraftJS, Redraft, and React PDF to generate elegant PDFs with user-generated content.
 ---
 Converting user generated HTML into a PDF has always been a pain.
 You’re stuck with solutions like [wkhtmltopdf](https://wkhtmltopdf.org/), [PhantomJS](https://coderwall.com/p/5vmo1g/use-phantomjs-to-create-pdfs-from-html), or [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome#create_a_pdf_dom).
 The problem I have found with all of these tools is that they are either slow, fail to match styles, or require running on a server.
 At CompanyCam we allow our users to generate reports, some of which are hundreds of pages long.
 No matter how you slice it, that makes any of the options above much more difficult, especially if you allow the user to preview their PDF.

-In this post we will look at how we use a combination of React PDF, DraftJS, and Redraft to craft a PDF from user generated content that is instantly available in the users browser for preview and download.
+In this post we will look at how we use a combination of React PDF, DraftJS, and Redraft to craft a PDF from user-generated content that is instantly available in the user's browser for preview and download.

 We allow users to build reports using photos they captured in CompanyCam.
-They can add comments using a WYSIWYG editor and choose if they want to show any metadata such as the capture time, who took the photo the project the photo belongs to.
+They can add comments using a WYSIWYG editor and choose if they want to show any metadata such as the capture time, who took the photo, and the project the photo belongs to.

 ## The Flow
 When the user selects to generate a PDF of the report they are viewing we open a modal and finish fetching all of the pages of entries if necessary.
 Once we have all of the data we can get down to work.
 We pass the report to our `PDF` component, which is responsible for bootstrapping some libraries, generating a PDF and converting it to a blob, and then rendering the preview.